Indiana’s largest city has the state’s capitol, two million people, the most famous auto race track in the world, but zero casinos.

 The Indiana Grand’s lineup of 61 live table games include dice craps, blackjack, roulette, EZ Baccarat, Mississippi Stud, Face Up Pai Gow, and Ulitmate Texas Hold’em, among others.
 Table game minimums of $15 are not uncommon – especially on busy nights.

 The casino no longer has a poker room, as it has been converted to a high limit room.
 Limits can change, but there’s been as low as $50 blackjack here.

 The Winner’s Circle is Indiana Grand’s new sportsbook.
 On the horse racing side, the live thoroughbred horse racing season here starts in mid-April and runs until early November.
 In addition to live betting, there is simulcast betting on races throughout the country.

 Restaurants and Bars

-Indiana Grand Racing & Casino has two bars and four restaurants, including the requisite casino buffet, a steakhouse, traditional café, and a brewpub in which you can participate in OTB (off-track betting) while you eat.
+Indiana Grand Racing & Casino has two bars and four restaurants, including the Center Cut Steakhouse, the Grand Buffet, The Sidewalk Cafe, and the Winner’s Circle sports pub, in which you can bet on games or horse races while you eat.